Rumpunzel/rpg-thingy/character.md

 There are many reasons to use one of your Traits to your detriment.
 It can lead to great roleplaying moments, it can let you communicate who your character is and what their flaws are, it can be simply for fun, and it can lead to you earning more **XP.**

-You may use any of your Traits to your detriment, both against static obstacles and in Contests and Conflicts, as long as it makes sense that the Trait would in some way hinder you.
+You may use any of your Traits to your detriment, as long as it makes sense that the Trait would in some way hinder you.

 You may only use a Trait to either help or hinder you, not both.
 Also, as above, you may only use a single of your Traits per test to hinder you.
 If you have multiple Traits which might fit, you have to choose only one of them.

-Depending on the [Type of Test](/skill-tests#the-3-types-of-tests), a Trait will hinder you slightly differently.

-### During Unopposed Tests

-When you test with a skill against a static obstacle, you may add one of your Trait's rating to the obstacle, if it would make sense said Trait would hinder you at what you are trying to achieve.
+When you test a skill, you may add one of your Trait's rating to the difficulty, if it would make sense said Trait would hinder you at what you are trying to achieve.
 This might increase the amount of **XP** you will receive should you fail the test.

-The GM may compel you to use one of your Traits to your detriment when it would be both appropriate and dramatic when testing against a static obstacle.
+The GM may compel you to use one of your Traits to your detriment when it would be both appropriate and dramatic.
 You may decline to do so by spending Favor equal to the Trait's rating.
 If you accept, use the Trait to your detriment as you normally would.

+A Trait may only hinder you on uncontested tests (see [Types of Tests](/skill-tests#types-of-tests)).

-> When Cyrene tries to balance across a raging river, her `Drunkard` Trait hinders her, and she adds **1** to the obstacle, which results in her falling into the water where the river drags her downstream instead of succeeding.
+> When Cyrene tries to balance across a raging river, her `Drunkard` Trait hinders her, and she adds **1** to the difficulty, which results in her falling into the water where the river drags her downstream instead of succeeding.
 However, the whole debakel netted her **1** additional **XP.**

-### During Contests & Conflicts

-Alternatively, when you test with a skill in a Contest or Conflict, you may also use a fitting Trait to your detriment.
-Though, in most cases, your opponent will be the one to have that idea first.

-In a Contest or Conflict, instead of increasing an obstacle, using a Trait to your detriment in this context, lets your opponent add your Trait's rating as dice to their roll.

-When one of your Traits is used against you in a Contest of Conflict, you may spend Favor equal to the Trait's rating to not give your opponent any dice, similarly like you would against static obstacles.

-> During a kerfuffle at court, Cyrene tries to embarrass one of the guests she met previously (when he crossed her during a previous adventure).
-She only manages **1** success on her roll, though he manages none at all, he invokes Cyrene's `Drunkard` Trait against her to add **1** die to his roll.
-Cyrene may now spend **1** Favor to not give him that additional die, but she wants to see what will happen and decides against it.
->
-> The obnoxious guest manages to roll a success on his additional die and turns the outcome into a tie, which he, as the defender, wins.
-The court is now laughing at Cyrene, as he deflects her insults right back into her face.
-What a windbag.
-At least she received **1** **XP** for her Influence from her **1** success.

-## Other Traits
+## Environmental Traits

 Your character is not the only one to have Traits.
-Others characters also have Traits of their own and so does the environment itself, and you may use them to your advantage.
+Others characters also have Traits of their own (see [Contests](/skill-tests#contests)) and so does the environment itself, and you may use them to your advantage.

-### Environmental Traits

 There are always plentiful Traits on your surroundings.
 Finding them is the easy part, making use of them requires a varying amount of creativity, depending on the circumstances.
 If it's a `Sunny Day`, then that is a Trait on the scene, so is a `Lively Atmosphere`, `Pouring Rain`, `Thick Forest`, and `Treacherous Swamps`.
 Most environmental Traits are implied by the GM's description of the scene but some may be stated outright or created by a PC or NPC.

 Unless stated otherwise by the GM, all environmental Traits have a rating of **1.** Traits with rating **2** and **3** exist, but they are exceedingly rare.

 When you test a skill, you may invoke **1** environmental Trait which is known to you by describing how you would leverage that Trait to your advantage.
 If the group agrees that your creative efforts would result in an advantage for you, add its rating as dice to your roll.

 You may only invoke a single environmental Trait per test.
 If there are multiple fitting environmental Traits, you may only choose **1** of them.

 Once you have invoked an environmental Trait during a scene, you may do so until the scene ends or the scene changes so that your previous description would no longer grant you an advantage without having to go into detail how you would leverage that Trait to your advantage.

 > Maro is infiltrating an enemy outpost in the dark of night.
 The group agrees that he may invoke the implied `Moonless Night` Trait on the scene to gain **1** additional die when sneaking past the guards.
 As long as it remains night, he may add **1** additional die to his infiltration attempts.

-### Opponents' Traits

-When you test a skill in a Contest of Conflict against an opponent, you may invoke **1** of your opponent's detrimental Traits which is known to you by describing how you would leverage that Trait to your advantage.
-If the group agrees that your creative efforts would result in an advantage for you, add its rating as dice to your roll.
-You may only invoke a single of your opponent's detrimental Traits per test.
-If your opponent has multiple fitting detrimental Traits, you may only choose **1** of them.
-If you are testing against multiple opponents, you may also choose **1** Trait from among all their Traits.

-Once you have invoked an opponent's Trait during a scene, you may do so until the scene ends or the scene changes so that your previous description would no longer grant you an advantage without having to go into detail how you would leverage that Trait to your advantage.

-You may invoke both an environmental _and_ one of your opponent's Traits on the same roll.
-This is the only way, after you have chosen your {{ site.attribute }} to gain extra dice on your rolls.

-> Cyrene tracks a ghoul through the sewers to its hiding place, where a fight erupts.
-Cyrene discovered the `Light Sensitivity` Trait with rating **1** of ghouls while doing research and raises the torch in her hand as she rushes forward.
-Everyone at the table agrees that she can invoke the Trait to her advantage, both when attacking and defending, this way, and she adds **1** die to her attack roll as she blinds the ghoul with fire.
-As long as she has her torch in this fight with the ghoul, she may add **1** additional die to her attack and defense rolls.

 ## Discovering Traits